Health Care Professional Information

 Huanglian inhibits topoisomerase I and is thought to suppress cyclin B1 protein and cause cancer cell arrest at G2 phase (2).
 It also has potent antiangiogenic activity (6), induces apoptosis and arrests cell growth by upregulating Interferon beta and tumor necrosis factor-alpha genes in breast cancer cells (7).

 Huanglian displaces bilirubin and should not be administered to jaundiced neonates.

 Berberine-containing botanicals may prolong QTc in patients with underlying heart disease.

-- Cytochrome P450 substrates: Huanglian inhibits CYP2D6 (11)and can affect the intracellular concentration of drugs metabolized by this enzyme.
+- Cytochrome P450 substrates: Huanglian inhibits CYP2D6 (11)CYP2D6, CYP2C9, and CYP3A4 (13) and can affect drugs metabolized by these enzymes.
+However, prolonged use of huanglian can induce CYP3A4 by activating pregnane X receptor (12).
+This may reduce the effectiveness of drugs metabolized by this enzyme.

 Dosage (Inside MSKCC Only)

 This field is only visible to only OneMSK users.

 - Huang KC.
 The Pharmacology of Chinese Herbs, 2nd ed.
 New York: CRC Press; 1999.

 - Kobayashi Y, et al. Inhibitors of DNA topoisomerase I and II isolated from the Coptis rhizomes.
 Planta Med 1995;61:414-8.